top of page

 1845

-attended by the entire Parisian musical and social scene.
+February: "Grand Opening Concert" at the Salle Herz, attended by the "Tout-Paris" (the Parisian musical and social scene).

 – Until April, eight highly acclaimed concerts in Paris.